use-inkubator/Ecosystem-Grants/applications/videown.md

 *Figure 2.
 Video playback page*

 On the right side of the webpage is a list of related videos, below the video are its title, account owners, and description.
 At the bottom of the page are the addresses of the miners who saved the video fragments.
-It is showing that video fragments are stored among six miners in the CESS blockchain network.
+It is showing that video fragments are stored among six miners in the decentralized storage network.
 On the lower right corner of the video shows the view count.
 Click into “View Detail” found next to the video title to get more information, as shown in Figure 3.

 ![detail](https://user-images.githubusercontent.com/96568736/234217554-41e65fae-c0dd-4082-972d-460f6b965bee.png)